a2i-dpg/ekShop-doc/admin/ProductFeature.md

 # Customer

-**This feature allows us to view and change reviews for products in the site**
+**This feature allows us to view and change from the total list of all the customers registered in the website**

 ![](images/others/customers.png)

-Product reviews refers to reviews that are left by customers for products in the e-commerce website.
-It is defined by the follwoing attributes:

-**Product** this is the product in the website for which the review is made
+The fields indicated in this list our name, email address, phone number, package, wallet balance (which refers to how much credit they have in our platform).

+In the options tab we have the option to either login as this customer and see the website from their view.
+We also have the option to ban this customer or delete this customer profile

+At the top we have the option of searching for customers by searching by their email or name

+Bulk action allows us to delete multiple accounts all at once

 # Uploaded Files